Kernel Linking¶

 It will be loaded from a standard InputStream,

-so that it can be stored to a non byte-addressable memory.
+so that it can be stored to a memory that is not accessible from the CPU’s address space.

 Note